A Feasibility Study on Indoor Localization and Multi-person Tracking Using Sparsely Distributed Camera Network with Edge Computing: Method Materials

 \subsubsection{4 People Walking around Entire Space}

-Our first benchmark dataset has four people walking around the study site. \autoref{fig:data_collection} describes the locations and paths taken by participants while collecting the benchmark datasets to consider the realistic use cases of the study site by visitors.
-For the benchmark datasets, we covered areas that are of interest for tracking behaviors in the study space (\autoref{fig:data_collection}, a).
-Those include locations mainly used by the visitors for eating (dining, kitchen), physical exercises, lounge, and staff zones (\autoref{fig:ep6_func}), where subjects agreed to their behaviors being captured.
+In the first benchmark dataset, we had four individuals moving throughout the study site.
+To ensure that our dataset encompasses realistic use cases for visitors in the study site, we carefully selected locations and paths as depicted in \autoref{fig:data_collection}.
+These areas were of particular interest for tracking behaviors within the study space (\autoref{fig:data_collection}a).
+These locations included spaces frequently used by visitors for activities like dining, kitchen usage, physical exercises, relaxation, and staff zones (\autoref{fig:ep6_func}), where participants had given their consent to be recorded.

-For the annotation, we selected the closest 1-meter markers as the ground-truth location of the subjects while they were walking, considering the varying foot size and stride length of each participant.
-While walking, we also changed the group formation to simulate realistic movement in the space (\autoref{fig:data_collection}, c).
-For the wider corridors, group formations of two or three people walking side-by-side were used whereas in narrow corridors multiple subjects walked in straight lines.
-Walking in groups helped to test the effect of occlusions, where subjects are not seen from a camera viewpoint.
+For annotation purposes, we utilized the closest 1-meter markers as the ground-truth reference points for the subjects while they were walking.
+This level of detail was sufficient to account for variations in foot size and stride length among the participants.
+As the subjects walked, we introduced changes in their group formation to simulate realistic movement patterns within the space (\autoref{fig:data_collection}c).
+In wider corridors, we arranged two or three people to walk side by side, while in narrower corridors, multiple subjects proceeded in straight lines.
+This approach allowed us to assess the impact of occlusions, where subjects might not be visible from certain camera viewpoints.